Beware of Coworkers

-Lies, Spies, Gossips and Corporate Ladder Climbers
+Lies, Spies, Gossips, and Corporate Ladder Climbers

 How well do you get along with your coworkers?
 Are there some you like more, and if so, why?
 Do you work in a relaxed atmosphere or one of mistrust?
-Does your boss interact with workers on a daily basis making sure everyone is getting their work done efficiently while providing emotional support and making sure you have what you need to do the job?
+Does your boss interact with workers on a daily basis, making sure everyone is getting their work done efficiently while providing emotional support and making sure you have what you need to do the job?

-Often times, that is not the case.
-You may have several supervisors working in one department and each may feel threatened by the other.
+Oftentimes, that is not the case.
+You may have several supervisors working in one department, and each may feel threatened by the other.
 So they are secretive about their motives and put you ill at ease trying to figure out whose work comes first or who you should be loyal to.

 Carrie was in the computer room working on a spreadsheet and hidden behind rows of boxes when a field manager came in complaining loudly to her companion about an office agent and how she acted like she was their boss.
-The agent brought up the woman's race and called her a fat a_ _.
+The agent brought up the woman's race and called her a fat a--.

-Carrie said she was afraid to be drug in the middle and said that the field agent only mentioned the woman's race, the same way you would say, a big man or a lady with glasses and she did not feel it was openly hostile, just venting steam, and then did not want to get the field agent in trouble.
+Carrie said she was afraid to be dragged in the middle and said that the field agent only mentioned the woman's race, the same way you would say, a big man or a lady with glasses and she did not feel it was openly hostile, just venting steam, and then did not want to get the field agent in trouble.

 "I wish I had just kept my big mouth shut," said Carrie who was hounded by the office agent even after the job ended.
-"She would not let it go and by the time she wanted to take it to court, i honestly could not remember exactly what had been said, only that the field agent was really mad and speaking inappropriately about another coworker."
+"She would not let it go and by the time she wanted to take it to court, I honestly could not remember exactly what had been said, only that the field agent was really mad and speaking inappropriately about another coworker."

 What Are Office Politics?

 Employers may allude to office politics indirectly, by asking if you get along well with others, and asking you if someone else did something wrong would you side with them or would you report them as a good little coworker should do.
 Often these questions can make or break an interview.

-If you saw one of your coworkers doing something wrong you would of course inform them that they were going against company policy, report them to their immediate supervisor and feel no guilt at having ratted out the person that trained you but spent an extra half hour at lunch talking to their military spouse who was deployed overseas and can only contact home during business hours.
-I mean, isn't that what every good employee would do?
+If you saw one of your coworkers doing something wrong, you would of course inform them that they were going against company policy, report them to their immediate supervisor, and feel no guilt at having ratted out the person that trained you but spent an extra half hour at lunch talking to their military spouse who was deployed overseas and can only contact home during business hours.

 Most Employees Are Unhappy About Working Conditions